 I really had to turn around on a dime, ’cause I was already in the studio putting bits of it down and I thought, oh no!, I kind of have to go somewhere else with this.

 That “somewhere else” was Hunger City.
 This was partly inspired by a story Bowie had been told by his father, John Jones, who for many years had worked for the English children’s charity Dr Barnardo’s.

-I got that from my father’s work at Dr Barnardo’s Homes, because Dr Barnardo and Lord Shaftesbury had once gone onto the roofs of the city of London and had found all these urchins living up there.
-That always stayed in my mind as being an extraordinary image, all these kids living on the roofs of London.
-So, I had the Diamond Dogs as living on the streets.
+I got that from my father’s work at Dr Barnardo’s homes, because Dr Barnardo and Lord Shaftesbury had once gone on the top of the roofs of the city of London, and found all these urchins living up there.
+And that always stayed in my mind as being an extraordinary image of all these kids living up on the roofs of London.
+And so I had the Diamond Dogs living on the roofs of London.

 Other inspirations came from cinematic history.
 The album’s title track references Freaks, a then-banned 1932 horror film by director Tod Browning, which featured actors with deformities and who otherwise worked at carnival sideshows.
 Upon its release, Freaks was advertised with the tagline “Can a full grown woman really love a midget?”